HEBREW READERS CHURCH

 And if they will learn any thing, let them ask their husbands at home: for it is a shame for women to speak in the church.

-• Husbands and fathers, let your women ask their questions at home and if it be necessary for you to present the question yourself so as to abide within the ordinance, that would be well to do.
-Women are also not permitted to teach in church:
+Husbands and fathers, let your women ask their questions at home and if it be necessary for you to present the question yourself so as to abide within the ordinance, that would be well to do.
+Unmarried women or women who do not have husbands in the faith are also to learn in silence in the church:

 1Ti 2:11